Harshal0902/SoFLEX/README.md

 ## 💡 Inspiration

 The inspiration behind SoFLEX stems from the growing demand for liquidity and financial flexibility in the compressed NFT and synthetic asset space within the Solana ecosystem.
-By recognizing the limitations of existing platforms and the untapped potential in this niche, SoFLEX aims to provide a comprehensive solution that empowers users to leverage their unique assets efficiently, fostering innovation and growth in decentralized finance (DeFi)
+By recognizing the limitations of existing platforms and the untapped potential in this niche, SoFLEX aims to provide a comprehensive solution that empowers users to leverage their unique assets efficiently, fostering innovation and growth in decentralized finance (DeFi).

 ## 💻 What it does